ibm-cloud-docs/openwhisk/actions_web.md

 ### 4. Create fewer {{site.data.keyword.openwhisk_short}} entities

 Because you can invoke a web action from anywhere, you are not required to create other {{site.data.keyword.openwhisk_short}} entities like triggers or rules.

+### 5. Allows non-2xx return codes

+{{site.data.keyword.openwhisk_short}} web actions can return non-2xx codes, allowing your code to be more flexible and allow for retries.

 ## How do web actions work?